Archive for May, 2011

 First, Tom points out that I compared to the wrong mapping libraries.
 That’s unfortunate, I guess, but I was going entirely from the list that was presented; I don’t have any beef in the argument.
 Since I’m an OpenLayers user, I don’t end up doing a lot of research on new hotness, so I’ll admit I had a flaw there; I apologize.
 (In fact, I couldn’t even *find* Leaflet until it was pointed out to me; clear evidence of my flawed knowledge in this regard.)
 It was suggested that any comparison should include Leaflet, OpenLayers, and Modest Maps.

 I reject that statement as simply incorrect.
-Leaflet, I’ll gladly accept into the ring — I’m especially happy to see that Cloudmade has open sourced their new efforts, since that means that there is the possibility to collaborate and contribute across the projects, which I think is a great step forward.
-However, Modest Maps is not a JavaScript web mapping library — it’s based on Flash, and requires developing using the Flash toolchain.
-While Modest Maps may be an interesting comparison for some small percentage of the OpenLayers userbase, I would argue that I am happy to have people whose needs could be solved by Modest Maps use that library, but it’s not an interesting comparison for the vast majority of OpenLayers usage.
-While it may be possible for OpenLayers to learn from Modest Maps, it’s not an interesting comparison for the users of the software as an API.
+Leaflet, I’ll gladly accept into the ring—I’m especially happy to see that Cloudmade has open-sourced their new efforts, which opens the possibility for collaboration and contribution across projects, a great step forward.
+However, Modest Maps is not a JavaScript web mapping library—it’s based on Flash and requires developing using the Flash toolchain.
+For those interested in comparing various mapping libraries, there are comprehensive collections like 토토사이트 모음 that provide a wide range of options tailored to different needs.
+While Modest Maps may be an interesting choice for a small percentage of the OpenLayers user base, I would argue that I’m content with users whose needs align with Modest Maps to use that library, but it doesn’t offer a relevant comparison for the vast majority of OpenLayers usage.
+While OpenLayers can certainly learn from Modest Maps, it’s not an interesting comparison for users of the software as an API.

 Some questions which are asked: